Dorothy Kilgallen: Sam Sheppard murder trial

-Kennedy assassination
+John F. Kennedy assassination

-Kilgallen was publicly skeptical of the conclusions of the Warren Commission's report about the assassination of President Kennedy and Jack Ruby's shooting of Lee Oswald, and she wrote several newspaper articles on the subject.
+Kilgallen was publicly skeptical of the conclusions of the Warren Commission's report about the assassination of President Kennedy and Jack Ruby's shooting of Lee Harvey Oswald, and she wrote several newspaper articles on the subject.
 On February 23, 1964, she published an article in the New York Journal-American about a conversation she had with Jack Ruby, when he was at his defense table during a recess in his murder trial.

-She also obtained a copy of Ruby's June 7, 1964, testimony to the Warren Commission, which she published in August 1964 in three installments on the front pages of the New York Journal-American, The Philadelphia Inquirer, the Seattle Post-Intelligencer, and other newspapers.
+She also obtained a copy of Ruby's testimony to the Warren Commission, which he had given on June 7, 1964.
+Kilgallen published it in August 1964 in three installments on the front pages of the New York Journal-American, The Philadelphia Inquirer, the Seattle Post-Intelligencer, and other newspapers.
+In response the Warren Commission condemned what it called the "premature publication" of Ruby's testimony and announced that there would be a federal investigation as to how Kilgallen had received the testimony.

 What's My Line?

 Kilgallen became a panelist on the American television game show What's My Line?, beginning on its first broadcast, which aired live on February 2, 1950.
 The series was telecast from New York City on the CBS television network until 1967.
-She was seen almost every Sunday evening on the show for 15 years (until her death).
+She was seen almost every Sunday evening on the show for 15 years, until her death.

 Beginning in 1959, the series was not always telecast live.
 Goodson Todman Productions used videotape, a recent invention.
 In 1961, producers were able to stockpile enough videotaped episodes so that Kilgallen and fellow panelists Arlene Francis and Bennett Cerf, along with host John Charles Daly, could take their summer vacations.
 In 1965, they returned to do a live telecast on September 12.
-It was followed by eight consecutive Sunday nights when Kilgallen appeared live, the last of them being November 7, the night before her body was discovered.
+It was followed by eight consecutive Sunday nights when Kilgallen appeared live, the last of them being November 7.

 Death

 On November 8, 1965, Kilgallen was found dead in her Manhattan townhouse located at 45 East 68th Street.
 Her death was determined to have been caused by a combination of alcohol and barbiturates.
 The police said there was no indication of violence or suicide.
 According to New York City medical examiner James Luke, the circumstances of her death were undetermined, but emphasized that "the overdose could well have been accidental".

-Her funeral mass took place on November 11 at the Church of St. Vincent Ferrer in Manhattan; John Daly, Arlene Francis, What's My Line? producer Mark Goodson, Betty White, Ed Sullivan, Joseph E. Levine, and Bob Considine were among the 2,600 people attending.
+Her funeral took place on November 11 at the Church of St. Vincent Ferrer in Manhattan; John Daly, Arlene Francis, What's My Line? producer Mark Goodson, Betty White, Ed Sullivan, Joseph E. Levine, and Bob Considine were among the 2,600 people attending.
 Coverage of the funeral in the New York Journal-American, where she had worked, included "Mrs. Bennett Cerf" (Phyllis Fraser), among the notable people who attended.
 She was interred at the Gate of Heaven Cemetery in Hawthorne, Westchester County, New York.